anyscale/madewithml.github.io/docs/courses/mlops/labeling.md

 - [ALiPy](https://github.com/NUAA-AL/ALiPy){:target="_blank"}: active learning python toolbox, which allows users to conveniently evaluate, compare and analyze the performance of active learning methods.

-## Labeling functions
+## Weak supervision

+If we had samples that needed labeling or if we simply wanted to validate existing labels, we can use weak supervision to generate labels as opposed to hand labeling all of them.
 We could utilize weak supervision via [labeling functions](https://www.snorkel.org/use-cases/01-spam-tutorial){:target="_blank"} to label our existing and new data.
 We can create constructs based on keywords, pattern expressions, knowledge bases and generalized models to create these labeling functions to label our data.
-We can add to the labeling functions over time and even mitigate conflicts amongst the different ones.
+And we can add to the labeling functions over time and even mitigate conflicts amongst the different labeling functions.

 ```python linenums="1"
 from snorkel.labeling import labeling_function